-School Community 4 3 2 1 Not Observed ement (school community level) broad range of youth perspective outh as leaders, problem-solvers, a nd decision-makers.
+School Commun School Community 4 3 2 1 Not Observed 1.
+Youth voice and engage ement (school community level) Staff honor and elevate a broad range of youth perspective es and experiences by engaging ye outh as leaders, problem-solvers, a nd decision-makers.
 1a.
-Youth voice and engagement Look for/Learn about: - There is evidence of youth participation (via surveys, journal writing, or other products) Youth serve on decision-making and/or advisory teams There is evidence of service-learning projects or youth-led awareness campaigns.
-There are meaningful, developmentally appropriate opportunities for all youth to share their opinions, take on leadership roles, devise strategies for school improvement, and inform decision-making around issues that they prioritize.
+Youth voice and engagement Look for/Learn about: There is evidence of youth participation (via surveys, journal writing, or other products).
+Youth serve on decision- making and/or advisory teams.
+There is evidence of service- learning projects or youth-led There are meaningful, developmentally appropriate opportunities for all youth to share their opinions, take on leadership roles , devise strategies for school improvement, and inform decision-making around issues that they prioritize.
 Most youth have developmentally appropriate opportunities to elevate their voice and leadership skills.
 Youth are invited to share their opinions and inform decision-making.
 Youth leadership opportunities are limited to structures like student government, where few youth have opportunities to participate.
 At times, youth are invited to share their opinions and inform decision-making.
-The school community does not yet invite youth to share opinions or take on leadership roles.
-2. Supportive climate The learning environment is supportive, culturally responsi ive, and focused on building relat ionships and community.
+The school community does not yet invite youth to share opinions or take on leadership roles. awareness campaigns.
+2. Supportive climate •• is supportive, culturally responsi ive, and focused on building relat ionships and community.
 2a.
-Sense of community and safety Look for/Learn about: - SEL-focused norms are displayed in common areas Youth and staff model social and emotional competencies There are inviting, well-maintained common areas A variety of meaningful, creative, and recent youth work is prominently displayed.
+Sense of community and safety Look for/Learn about: - SEL-focused norms are displayed in common areas. - Youth and staff model social and emotional competencies. - There are inviting, well- maintained common areas. - A variety of meaningful, creative, and recent youth work is prominently displayed.
 Culturally responsive and collaboratively developed norms clearly convey how all staff and young people agree to interact with each other.
 Clear routines and procedures are evident and contribute to the safety of youth and staff in common areas.
 Youth and staff consistently model norms and social and emotional competencies.
 Clear norms for interactions are evident throughout the school community.
 Routines and procedures are mostly followed.
 Youth and staff can navigate common areas safely.
 Most youth and staff model norms and social and emotional competencies.
 Norms are present in some areas but not consistently followed or reinforced.
 Routines and procedures are unclear in some areas, but youth and staff can navigate most common areas safely.
 Some youth and staff model norms and social and emotional competencies.
 There is no evidence that norms have been developed yet.
 Safety may be a concern for youth and staff.